halasadi/MAPS/README.md

 Please use the plotmaps package, https://github.com/halasadi/plotmaps

-### comparing MAPS runs for different IBD length bins

-Sometimes, it can be difficult to interpret differences of MAPS runs between two IBD lengths bins.
-For example, 2-6cM versus >6cM.
-There is an option in MAPS to plot the differences between MAPS runs.
-For example, if I want to visualize the differences in migration surfaces between 2-6cM and >6cM.

-The procedure is as follow.

-1. Run MAPS on 2-6cM and plot using `eems.plots` function in R
-2. Run MAPS on >6cM and plot using `eems.plots` function in R
-3. Use the `eems.plot.difference` function in R to visualize difference between surfaces

 ## examples

 Please see the `examples` folder for examples data-input, how to run MAPS, and how to plot the results.